ryuash/cat-explorer-backend/README.md

-Doing a quick studies on parsers.
+Doing a quick study on parsers.